Credit: Central Coast Pictures

 Credit: Larry Nelson

 Home to chic boutiques, restaurants and galleries, this Coachella Valley lifestyle destination-meets-shopping district is not only super photogenic (think cobblestone sidewalks and lovely whitewashed adobe buildings) but is also home to a roster of weekend events, from Music in the Plaza and Art On Main Street to the Certified Farmers Market that takes place every Sunday.
-Beauty and wellness are also highlightsland on mats at Gather Yoga, book bridal party packages at Alankara Aveda Salon or shop coveted skincare brands at h2o Closet.
+Beauty and wellness are also highlightsland on mats at GATHER Yoga + Wellness, book bridal party packages at Alankara Aveda Salon or shop coveted skincare brands at h2o Closet.
 Visitors will also be spoiled for choice when it comes to eating out.
 There’s Main Street Coffee for cappuccinos and avocado toast, TQLAS Agave Bar & Grill for mezcal, margaritas and modern Mexican dishes, plus Yes Please for superb pastries and desserts.
 Cruising around town on rental bikes from Pedego Electric Bikes is another must-do in this charming enclave of the Coachella Valley.

-Destination: Solvang
+Solvang

 Credit: Anthony Fomin / Unsplash

 Danish roots run deep in this kitsch but quaint village in the Santa Ynez Valley.
-Gen up on Solvang’s history at the Elverhøj Museum, ride the trolley around town and shop Scandi design items at The Copenhagen House before grabbing a bite (aebleskiver, aka pancake balls and kringle) at one of the authentic bakeries that line its main streetBirkholm’s being the oldest.
+Gen up on Solvang’s history at the Elverhøj Museum, ride the trolley around town and shop Scandi design items at The Copenhagen House before grabbing a bite (aebleskiver, aka pancake balls, and kringle) at one of the authentic bakeries that line its main streetBirkholm’s being the oldest.
 Dinner at Mad & Vin restaurant inside boutique hotel The Landsby or drinks at its swanky Lobby Bar are both highly recommended.
 Stop by The Good Life bottle shop tasting room for a Little Mermaid statue photo op.

-Destination: Morro Bay
+Morro Bay

-Credit: Jeremy Bishop / Unsplash
+Credit: Jeremy Bishop

-Destination: Avalon
+Avalon

 Credit: Scott Fairchild

-Destination: Carmel-by-the-Sea
+Carmel-by-the-Sea

 Charming California Towns